nodejs/node/doc/api/buffer.md

 * `encoding` {String} Default: `'utf8'`
 * Return: {Buffer}

-Fills the Buffer with the specified value.
-If the `offset` (defaults to `0`) and `end` (defaults to `buf.length`) are not given the entire buffer will be filled.
-The method returns a reference to the Buffer, so calls can be chained.
+Fills `buf` with the specified `value`.
+If the `offset` and `end` are not given, the entire `buf` will be filled.
+This is meant to be a small simplification to allow the creation and filling of a `Buffer` to be done on a single line.

-This is meant as a small simplification to creating a Buffer.
-Allowing the creation and fill of the Buffer to be done on a single line:
+Example: Fill a `Buffer` with the ASCII character `'h'`

 ```js
 const b = Buffer.allocUnsafe(50).fill('h');